-Shareholders who individually or jointly hold shares representing not less than 1% of the voting rights in Umicore or a capital value of EUR 1,250,000 are granted specific rights under the Belgian Code of companies and associations.
+Shareholders who individually or jointly hold shares representing not less than 1% of the voting rights in Umicore or a capital value of EUR 1,250,000 are granted specific rights under the BCCA.

-They may file for a minority action against directors of Umicore for damages suffered by Umicore, provided they have not voted in favour of the discharge of the directors or if they voted in favour of the discharge, that such discharge was invalid.
+They may file for a minority action against members of the supervisory board of Umicore for damages suffered by Umicore, provided they have not voted in favour of the discharge of the members of the supervisory board or if they voted in favour of the discharge, that such discharge was invalid.
 A minority action can only be filed for the account of Umicore itself.

 These shareholders may also file for the appointment of a judicial auditor to perform special auditing tasks if they can evidence that there are indications that the interests of Umicore are or threaten to be seriously prejudiced.